jdleesmiller/jotgit/README.md

 Then visit [localhost:3000](http://localhost:3000) in your browser.
 Be sure to try with multiple windows!

 By default, it loads up the test repository in `tests/demo`.
-To point it at another repository, you can either edit `server/gitrt.coffee` or use [http://docs.meteor.com/#meteor_settings](meteor settings) to specify an alternative `projectPath`.
+To point it at another repository, you can either edit `server/gitrt.coffee` or use [meteor settings](http://docs.meteor.com/#meteor_settings) to specify an alternative `projectPath`.

 ## About